jlyonsmith/HowTo/CheatSheets/Apple.md

 Provisioning profiles contain a cryptographically signed collection of:

 - An app ID
+- A team ID
-- One or more certificates
+- One or more certificates (usually developer and team)
-- A list of devices
+- A list of devices (ad-hoc and developer profiles only)
-- A list of capabalitilies
+- A list of capabilities
 - A list of entitlements

 It's installed on the device to allow an app to run on that device.